winniekwoknorth/cookingEventPlatform/README.md

 creat .env files in the root of `backend` and `frontend\Our_Event_Platform` folder the information in .env are confidential and only provide to the client of this project.
 (in this case, it will provide in the googleform for project submission)

+Take a look on the .env.example to see how  a .env file should be like.

 Staff members need to provide thier email to web page developer for approval.
 It can be done by navigate to `backend/data/staff.json` and add the staff email.